Orthodontics and TMJ Disorders

 FUNCTIONAL ORTHODONTICS

 Recently, some functional orthodontic treatments have been repackaged for marketing to adults.
 ALF (advanced lightwire functional) appliances, which are made of wires soldered to bands glued onto the teeth, are thin and easy to wear; but they must be worn for a long time.
 DNA, RNA, and HOMEOBLOCK APPLIANCES are traditional screw type palate expansion appliances with finger springs that are sometimes marketed as treatments for obstructive sleep apnea; however, they cannot be expected to improve obstructive sleep apnea in most people, because the expansion occurs more than an inch from the obstruction.
 They are also sometimes marketed as, "epigenetic orthodontics"; which is a misleading term; because there is no evidence or likelihood that straightening the teeth or widening the palate of an adult will lead to straighter teeth or wider palates in their offspring.
-ORTHOTROPICS uses conventional palate expanders (bioblocs) along with tongue exercises and stretches.
-The tongue exercises and stretches along with lingual frenectomies have become the basis for a new myofunctional therapy; however the focus only on the tongue is misguided, because the tongue muscles are part of a network of craniofacial and neck muscles, so they cannot be strengthened without also strengthening those muscles.

 COMPARATIVE ORTHODONTICS

 The two different styles of orthodontics are completely different tools, and they have very different applications.
-Braces can align all the teeth into perfectly curved upper and lower arches; but they also retract the jawbones, so they should be used for people who are mostly concerned with appearance and already have a good horizontal jawbone growth pattern.
+Braces can align all the teeth into perfectly curved upper and lower arches; but they also usually retract the jawbones, so they should be used for people who are mostly concerned with appearance and already have a good horizontal jawbone growth pattern.
 Functional orthodontics should be used when the pattern of facial growth needs to be improved for long term health.
-The esthetic advantages include a wider smile.
 Ideally functional orthodontics is followed by braces or clear aligners like framing carpentry is followed by finish carpentry.
 The following text describes the way both of these different types of orthodontics deal with each of the common orthodontic problems that predispose a child to have TMJ disorders later in life - the narrow upper jawbone, the downwardly and backwardly rotating lower jawbone, excessive vertical face length, and the deep or steep overbite.

 COMMON ORTHODONTIC PROBLEMS